 I’m a member of Investigative Reporters and Editors, the Society of Environmental Journalists, the Society of Professional Journalists, and I am a co-founder of the Greater Charlotte Society of Professional Journalists.
 I’m also the national spokesperson for Working Films’ “Coal Ash Stories” program which screens documentary shorts, including the extended trailer above, in communities around the county.
 On Feb.
 5, 2016, I testified before the U.S. Commission on Civil Rights regarding the nexus of coal ash waste and environmental justice as it worked to prepare a report for Congress and the president.
 Read my testimony here.

-Some current and former clients include Mother Jones, The Huffington Post, Charlotte magazine, the Carolina Weekly Newspapers, Creative Loafing, Crossroads Charlotte, The Mecklenburg Times, Qcitymetro.com, Skirt!
-Magazine and The Charlotte Observer, The Seattle Weekly, and DeSmogBlog.
+Some current and former clients include The Huffington Post, Charlotte magazine, the Carolina Weekly Newspapers, Creative Loafing, Crossroads Charlotte, The Mecklenburg Times, Qcitymetro.com, Skirt!
+Magazine, The Charlotte Observer, The Seattle Weekly, and DeSmogBlog.

 *I began freelancing in 2006 while still a student at the University of North Carolina Charlotte where I earned a degree in Communication Studies/ Mass Media with a minor in Journalism, graduating in May 2009.